-Consists of (i) 6,351,906 shares of common stock held by Polaris Venture Partners V, L.P., or Polaris V, (ii) 77,962 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held by Polaris V, (iii) 123,792 shares of common stock held by Polaris Venture Partners Entrepreneurs' Fund V, L.P., or Polaris EFund V, (iv) 1,519 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held by Polaris Venture Partners Founders' Fund V, L.P., or Polaris FFund V, (vi) 534 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held by Polaris Venture Partners Special Founders' Fund V, L.P., or Polaris FFund V, in (vii) 63,515 shares of common stock held by Polaris Venture Partners Special Founders' Fund V, L.P., or Polaris SFFund V, and (viii) 779 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held by Polaris Venture Partners Special Founders' Fund V, L.P., or Polaris SFFund V, and (viii) 779 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held by Polaris Venture Partners Special Founders' Fund V, L.P., or Polaris SFFund V, and (viii) 779 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held by Polaris Venture Partners Special Founders' Fund V, L.P., or Polaris Venture Management Co., V, L.L.C., or the General Partner.
-The General Partner may be deemed to have sole voting and investment power with respect to the shares held by the Funds, and disclaims beneficial ownership of all the shares held by the Funds by the Funds by the Funds was possible to the extent of their proportionate pecuniary interests therein.
-Dr. Amir Nashat, our director, is a member of the General Partner.
-To the extent that he is deemed to share voting and investment powers with respect to the shares held by the Funds, Dr. Nashat disclaims beneficial ownership of his proportionate pecuniary interests therein.
-The address of the b
+Consists of (i) 6,351,906 shares of common stock held by Polaris Venture Partners V, L.P., or Polaris V, (ii) 77,962 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held by Polaris V, (iii) 123,792 shares of common stock held by Polaris Venture Partners Entrepreneurs' Fund V, L.P., or Polaris EFund V, (iv) 1,519 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held by Polaris EFund V, (vi) 43,509 shares of common stock held by Polaris Venture Partners Founders' Fund V, L.P., or Polaris FFund V, (vi) 534 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held by Polaris SFFund V, and (viii) 779 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held by Polaris SFFund V. The general partner Special Founders' Fund V, L.P., or Polaris SFFund V. The general partner of each of the Funds is Polaris Venture Management Co., V, L.L.C., or the General Partner may be deemed to have sole voting and investment power with respect to the shares held by the Funds, and disclaims beneficial ownership of all the shares held by the Funds except to the extent of its proportionate pecuniary interest therein.
+The members of North Star Venture Management 2000, LLC and the General Partner, such members, or the Management Members, may be deemed to share voting and investment powers for the shares held by the Funds.
+The Management Members disclaim beneficial ownership of all such shares held by the funds except to the extent of their proportionate pecuniary interest therein.
+The address of the beneficial ownership of his proportionate pecuniary interest therein.
+The address of the beneficial ownership of North Star Venture Management Members disclaims beneficial ownership of his proportionate pecuniary interest therein.
+The address of the beneficial ownership of North Star Venture Partners, 1000 Winter Street, Suite 3350, Waltham, MA 02451.

 (2) Consists of (i) 6,246,995 shares of common stock held of record by Flagship Ventures Fund 2007, L.P., or Flagship Ventures 2007, and (ii) 79,024 shares of common stock underlying warrants exercisable within 60 days of October 31, 2015 held of record by Flagship Ventures 2007.
-Flagship Ventures 2007 General Partner, LLC, or Flagship 2007 LLC, is the general partner of Flagship 2007 and Noubar B. Afeyan Ph.D. and Edwin M. Kania, Jr. are the managers of Flagship 2007 LLC, Dr. Afeyan and Mr. Kania may be deemed to share voting and investment power with respect to all shares held by Flagship 2007.
-Flagship 2007 LLC, Dr. Afeyan and Mr. Kania expressly disclaim beneficial ownership of the securities listed above except to the extent of any pecuniary interest therein.
-The address for Flagship 2007 is One Memorial Drive, 7th Floor, Cambridge, MA 02142.
+Flagship Ventures 2007 General Partner, LLC, or Flagship 2007 LLC, is the general partner of Flagship 2007 and Noubar B. Afeyan Ph.D. and Edwin M. Kania, Jr. are the managers of Flagship